gnafit/gna/doc/source/bundles/bundlechain_v01.rst

 * :ref:`detector_eres_common3` and
 * :ref:`rebin`.

+Optional configuration fields:
+  - ``debug`` (bool).
+If true the chain will print the debug output: what is connected.

 For the description of the nested configuration, please refer to the relevant bundles.

 .. code-block:: python